How to leverage brand strength to drive better category review outcomes

 1. Use brand to upskill your category manager on the target consumer

 Category managers have a lot of high-level data at their fingertips, but nothing is as personal as direct consumer feedback.
-If your category manager can recognise that your brand has a specific group of loyal consumers, then it removes the question in their mind of why your product should be on shelf.
+If your category manager can recognize that your brand has a specific group of loyal consumers, then it removes the question in their mind of why your product should be on shelf.
 There’s nothing more powerful than feedback that shows consumers championing your brand.

 How to action: